peergum/esp-comm/README.md

   - Send me a virtual coffee (I like virtual Mint Tea or Chai too)
   - Be happy and enjoy using the code.

+## LICENSE

+This library is released under [GPLv3 License](/LICENSE)

+Copyright (c) 2023, PeerGum.
+Some Parts derived from [TinyUPnP](https://github.com/ofekp/TinyUPnP) and (c) their author.

+## WARNING/DISCLAIMER

+Under the GPLv3 license, you're are obligated to disclose the source of your work if it includes this library, modified or not.
+If you don't, and try to patent your product, your patent could be invalidated by law.
+Either you share too, or you write your own code, there's no free lunch.